 This brings together and builds upon two interim reports ‘State of Play’ and ‘A Vision to 2032’, setting out a comprehensive list of policy actions and industry commitments needed to ensure the UK’s bioenergy potential is realised.
-The NFU previously promoted the first report back in March
+The NFU previously promoted the first report back in March this year.

 Key recommendations from the Bioenergy Strategy include:

 - Introducing a replacement to the Renewable Heat Incentive (RHI), currently funded until 2021, to secure a market for renewable heat technologies including biomass boilers, anaerobic digestion and biofuels;